May 12, 2020

 Efficiency of disinfection and droplet size

-From Dry Fog to rain droplets, with our atomizing technology we can control a wide range of droplet sizes.
+The droplet size of spraying equipment has a significant effect on the efficiency of virus control.
 Therefore, we’ve conducted an internal analysis to explain the relationship between the efficiency of disinfection and droplet size.

 It all depends on the method of disinfection to fight airborne viruses or surface-adhering viruses.